viam-modules/orbbec/README.md

 |---------------|--------|-----------|----------------------------|
 | `serial_number` | string | **Required** | The serial number of the specific Orbbec camera to use.
 This number is printed on the device.
 The serial number of each plugged-in and available orbbec camera will be logged on module startup.  |

+## Model viam:orbbec:discovery

+This model is used to locate orbbec cameras connected to your machine.
+No configuration is needed.
+Expand the test card or look at the discovery control card to obtain configurations for all connected Orbbecs.

 ## Troubleshooting

 **Unable to connect to camera**